Where Healing Begins

 • Voluntary Admission & Consent for Treatment form

-• Current medical history, medications and allergies
+• Current medical history, medications, and allergies

 • Consent to treat, medically and psychologically